zbchristian/simple-GPS-Data-Server/Readme.md

 ```
 uabcde/Y0xXyY/$GPRMC,180725,A,5637.37477,N,1211.26495,E,0.000000,0.000000,021017,,*20,alt=100.5
 ```
 Commcercial devices: different formats exist.
-Usually a short header of 2-3 characters is followed by the IMEI number of the device and a more or less complete GPRMC record.
+Usually a short header of 2-3 characters is followed by the IMEI number of the device, 2 characters status and a more or less complete GPRMC record (w/o $GPRMC header).
 Most device do send in addition a heartbeart message, which has a different format.
 Some devices require a login in order to start the communication.
 This protocol is included in the server and the device configuration, but is currently untested.
+Currently only a TK103B H02 device is included in devices.config.